 Step 1 – Meet the minimum admission requirements for Vermont LPN training

-There are a variety of prerequisites that commonly have to be satisfied before you’ll be able to sign up for LPN classes.
-The most-popular admission requirements for Vermont LPN programs are detailed below.
+There are a variety of enrollment prerequisites that commonly have to be satisfied before you’ll be able to sign up for LPN classes in the state of Vermont.

 Step 2 – Decide on the type of Practical Nursing credential in Vermont you want to go after

-Practical nursing courses in Vermont award a two different types of credentials to their graduates.
+Practical nursing courses in Vermont award two different types of credentials to their graduates.
 An associate-level degree and a certificate/diploma.
 Both credentials are accepted by most hiring managers in Vermont but you will need to be familiar with the advantages and disadvantages of each one before deciding on which one you want to get.
+Each level of education will get you in the field of practical nursing but have their own strengths and timelines.
+Associate degrees take two years minimum and certificate programs are not considered as a high of education level.
+That being said, they don’t take as long to achieve due to the focus of the training only being practical nursing.
+We cover them individually at the link here for you.

 Step 3 – Complete a LPN training program accepted by the Vermont Sec. of State